 Many of us spend most of our working day behind a computer monitor .
 As recently as fifty years ago, our ancestors were turning at machines in production.
 Two hundred years ago, most of our ancestors worked in the fields.
 Physical labor, constant focusing of the eyes near and far, no blue light component after dark – that’s what our bodies have been used to for millennia.
 Evolutionarily, the human body is not built for sedentary work with no movement, or constantly watching a nearby screen emitting blue light.
 Moreover, if we sit for long periods of time at work in an inappropriate way, we are at risk of cervical spine problems, shoulder problems, stiff necks, or back pain.
 Therefore, it is important to position the monitor to minimize sensitive areas of the body and avoid long-term negative health consequences in the future.

-sitting properly while working
+- Start sitting properly

 Start sitting properly